Slicer/slicer-media-assets/SlicerIcons/SlicerIconDesignGuidelines/README.md

 * Optical Size = 24 (1dp = 1pixel)
 * Select parameterized icon and from the dialog box select
   * SVG download
-  * Color = #000000 (for Light Theme), or
+  * Color = #000000 (for Light Theme) AND
   * Color = #E5E5F6 (for Dark Theme)
   * Size = 24
   * Downlad SVG
   * Rename in a Slicer-compatible way.

+### Using Material Symbol Icon As-Is or Modifying for Slicer
 If using the icon as-is, you're done!
 Keeping in mind that users may encounter this icon in other software they use, it's good practice to only use this icon to represent the concept it was intended for.
 To represent a different concept, modify the icon in some distinct way to represent your concept.

----
+### **To modify an existing icon or develop a new one**, very simple svg document templates for Slicer Icons are provided for use with Inkscape or other vector editing applications, and are linked at the top of this document.
+These templates come with Document Properties set up already, and the padding marked around the icon document's perimeter to guide design.
+If you choose not to work with a template,remember to respect the 2dpi padding around the perimeter of the icon you are designing and respect the visual design guidelines listed in this document.
+Some helpful tips are provided below to ensure compatible icon specifications and to support various common workflows.

+### Surprises when importing icons generated in a vector editing software **different** than the one you prefere to use.

+It's a known issue that some products ignore the scale of SVG files and standard DPI of 96.
+Wwhen importing or exporting SVG files across different vector editing applications, you'll find the scale of a document may appear different than expected.
+Do not be surprised if you notice the need to resize a set of imported svg elements in the software you are using.
+Just take care to resize for pixel-perfect rendering of the icon.

-## Basing a Slicer icon on a Material Symbols Icon.
+### Basing a Slicer icon on a Material Symbols Icon.

 Note: as part of a font library, each Materials Symbols icon is described by a set of closed and filled curves.
 Designing with the icons configured as above, respecting the drawable area noted on the templates, and using Slicer's palette to create both Light and Dark themed versions will help to keep new icons visually compatible with Slicer's existing application icons.
-Editing these closed curves can be tricky to do well, so if you're not going to use the icon exactly as-is, you may want to use it as a temporary guide for creating your own version using simple vector elements.
-If so, please also see the New Icon Design Recommendations below.
+Editing these closed curves can be tricky to do well, so if you're not going to use the icon exactly as-is, you may want to create your own version using it as a guide.
+If so, please see the Workflow Tips and the Visual Design Recommendations below.

----
-## Using one of Slicer's 24x24 px template with a Material Symbols Icon.
+### Using one of Slicer's 24x24 px template with a Material Symbols Icon.

 Open Slicer's 24x24IconTemplate template (in which 1dp = 1 pixel) in the design software of your choice (specific advice will be given for Inkscape V1.3).
 Then import the svg into that template.
 The template includes a frame that indicates padding, the content-free 2dp perimeter; content should be designed to fit within the 20x20dp space enclosed by the padding.
 If necessary, visual elements (like the tip of an arrow) can sneak into the padding.
 No content should extend entirely to the edge, or into the trim (beyond the edge).